Boss2021-eng/Geo-Dev-Lab/week 3/Datanotes.md

 4. **Positional accuracy:** Health-facility locations were corrected and visually compared with a base map, showing little deviation.
 However, no independent ground-truth dataset or formal positional-accuracy test was used.

-5. **Administrative boundary accuracy:** Reprojecting the LGA boundaries does not verify the accuracy of their original coordinates.
-Further comparison with an authoritative boundary dataset would be required for formal validation.

-6. **Data comparability:** Differences in source, definitions, and reference periods mean that relationships between population and health-facility distribution should be interpreted as exploratory rather than as a definitive assessment of current healthcare accessibility or service provision.

 ## 9. Conclusion

 During Week 3, the LGA boundary dataset was reprojected from **WGS 84 to WGS 84 / UTM Zone 31N** to support area calculations.
 The total calculated area of the 20 LGAs was approximately **3,622.11 km²**.
 The processed spatial data were exported as a GeoPackage containing a single combined layer.